 Silver State is a grant for eligible, enrolled, degree-seeking students that can help pay for some college costs.
 The annual award amount goes as high as $5,000.

-Aged-out foster youth may apply for this scholarship before their 20th birthday.
+Foster-care youth who have aged out of the program may apply for this scholarship before their 21st birthday.
 This scholarship covers the costs of tuition, on-campus room and board, books, student health insurance, and on-campus meal plans.

 If you’ve taken out student loans to attend a school in Nevada, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.